Seafaring in the Pre-Columbian Caribbean

-Seafaring has played an important role in human history by enabling many prehistoric migration events across the world.
-Seafaring is especially important in the Caribbean as it represents the only possibility in reaching the Caribbean Islands.
-Current research has discovered that numerous Pre-Columbian colonisation events occurred in the Caribbean and that an important initial incentive to visit the Caribbean Islands may have been the search for high quality materials, such as flint, clams and oysters and other resources.
+Seafaring has played an important role in human history by enabling many prehistoric migrations across the world.
+Seafaring was especially important in the Caribbean as it was the only way to reach the Caribbean Islands.
+Current research has discovered that numerous Pre-Columbian colonisation events occurred in the Caribbean and that an important initial incentive to visit the Caribbean Islands may have been the search for high quality materials, such as flint, clams, oysters and other resources.
 Although only a limited amount of Pre-Columbian watercraft have been uncovered it has been possible to deduce the appearance and design of some Caribbean canoes.
-Historical sources offer a plethora of descriptions regarding the appearance and use of Amerindian canoes, however, it is difficult to assess to what extent the Caribbean canoes from the 15th century AD are similar to their counterparts around 5000 years earlier.
+Historical sources offer many descriptions regarding the appearance and use of Amerindian canoes; however, it is difficult to assess to what extent the Caribbean canoes from the 15th century AD are similar to their counterparts of 5000 years earlier.

 Difficulties of prehistoric seafaring

 The sea has enabled increased human mobility and interaction over the past thousands of years.
-This is especially true in the Caribbean, where seafaring represents the only possibility to reach the Caribbean Islands from the mainland.
+This is especially true in the Caribbean, where seafaring was the only way to reach the Caribbean Islands from the mainland.
 The Caribbean Islands are commonly grouped into the Greater Antilles and Lesser Antilles and the Lucayan Archipelago.
 Geographically, the Caribbean Sea is bounded by two archipelagoes – the Greater Antilles to the north and the Lesser Antilles to the east – and by northern South America to the south and the North American continent to the west.

 Prehistoric seafaring is a difficult topic to understand, regardless of the geographic region, because of the lack of ethnographic or ethnohistoric records, and the lack of archaeological sources.
 Prehistoric seafaring artefacts, such as canoes and canoe paddles were constructed of wood and thus often degraded over time, leaving no evidence of their original appearance, design and construction method.
 However, the presence of similar archaeological artefacts in different regions, separated by bodies of water, proves that contact through seafaring existed.